tds455/Capstone-Trivia/README.md

 A PUT request to /updatescores will then be made.

+#### TOPICquestion
+trivia.js contains a function for each topic, that will parse the JSON response and create a HTML element containing a formatted question, depending on the type of question requested and the information provided.
+These questions will then be returned to the quizview function

 #### Trivia.html

 Contains various HTML elements controlled by Trivia.js, including the initial Trivia form used to create a new quiz.